 How to train your muscles at home with EMS

-- Simply place the electrodes at the appropriate points on your body (be very careful, as the position of the electrodes can determine the success of your training - vary the placement slightly if necessary until you get the best muscle response),
+- Place the EMS electrodes at the appropriate points on your body (be very precise, as the position of the electrodes can determine the training success - if necessary, vary the placement slightly until you optimally address the muscles).

-- put them back into the pack and clean the skin and
+- Put them back in the package and clean the skin.

-- allow the muscles you have just trained a two-day rest period to regenerate.
+- Give the muscles you have just trained a two-day rest period to regenerate.

-A training session normally lasts between 15 and 20 minutes per muscle group plus preparation time and follow-up time.
+A training session usually lasts between 15 and 20 minutes per muscle group plus preparation time and follow-up time.

 You can follow different EMS training plans:

-1. Circuit training: You train the whole body in one session and plan two days off between sessions.
+- Circuit training: You train the whole body in one session and schedule two days off between sessions.

-Depending on the body region to be treated by the electrical muscle stiumlation, different electrode placements must be considered.
+Depending on the area of the body to be treated by electrical muscle stimulation, different electrode placements must be considered.
 Take a look at various examples of EMS training at home and find out how to ideally place the electrodes for this.

 Your body region / muscle is not included and you are unsure how to place the electrodes?
-Please feel free to call us at any time (+49 7152 - 353 911 - 0) or send us an email to firstname.lastname@example.org.
+Feel free to call us at any time or send us an email to firstname.lastname@example.org.

 The results of the training improve with increasing intensity.
-For beginners, it is important in the beginning not to train too much with too high intensity.
-Slowly increase the intensity step by step and slowly reach a higher level.
-The contraction, which initially appears to be the maximum tolerable, will feel largely bearable after a few training sessions.
+For beginners it is important in the beginning not to train too much with too high intensity.
+Slowly increase the intensity and reach a higher level step by step.
+The contraction that seems maximum tolerable to you at the beginning will feel largely bearable after a few training sessions.

-Not a complete replacement for conventional muscle training
+Not a complete replacement for traditional muscle training

-It should be noted that EMS training at home is not a "sport" in itself.
-For optimum fitness, you should continue to exercise and train your muscles conventionally as before.
-EMS training is an effective extension to this.
-In this case, it is worth taking a look at professional sports, where athletes train normally and use EMS to strengthen individual muscles.
+Please note that EMS training at home is not a "sport" in itself.
+For optimal fitness, you should continue to use and train your muscles conventionally.
+EMS training is an effective extension of this.
+In this case, it is worth taking a look at professional sports, where athletes train normally and use EMS on the side to strengthen individual muscles.

-What you can do for maximum effect is to use the electrical muscle stimulation during normal training.
-For example, do dumbbell training and support your biceps with EMS by doing the exercise synchronously with the impulses of the device.
-An application while jogging or on the ergometer effectively combines endurance and strength training.
-This way, you stress your muscles in addition to the regular training via the electrodes, whereby the current pulses are slightly reduced.
+If you want to achieve maximum success, you can use EMS during training.
+For example, perform dumbbell training and support your biceps with EMS by performing the exercise synchronously with the impulses of the device.
+Using it while jogging or on the ergometer effectively combines endurance and strength training.
+In this way, you work your muscles in addition to the regular training via the electrodes, whereby the current pulses should be slightly reduced.

 What do you have to pay attention to during EMS training?

-- Device quality: You need an EMS device to achieve your training goals.
-In addition, for your safety it should be officially tested and certified, recognizable by the CE mark.
+- Equipment quality: You need an EMS device with which you can achieve your training goals.
+Furthermore, it should be officially tested and certified for your safety, recognisable by the CE marking.

-- Electrode quality: Rely on high-quality electrodes instead of cheap alternatives from the Far East.
-Often the latter are quickly used up and insufficiently tested.
-Furthermore, in many cases they do not transmit the current pulses properly.
+- Electrode quality: Go for high-quality EMS electrodes instead of cheap alternatives.
+Often the latter are quickly used up as well as insufficiently tested.
+In addition, in many cases they do not transmit the current pulses properly.
 Find out how you can prolong the life of the TENS EMS electrodes

 - Electrode placement: Place the electrodes correctly.
-Normally, one electrode is placed at the base of the muscle and another at the middle of the muscle.
-For more details, please refer to the enclosed information for our devices.
+Normally, one electrode is placed at the base of the muscle and another one in the middle of the muscle.
+For more details, please refer to the enclosed information for our units.

-- Functionality: Does the machine offer an EMS program for the muscles you want to train?
-Good EMS trainers are also distinguished by the fact that they also include TENS programs.
-This means you are ideally prepared in the event of sore muscles or injuries.
+- Functionality: Does the device offer an EMS programme for the muscles you want to train?
+Good EMS trainers are also characterised by the fact that they also include TENS programmes.
+This means you are ideally prepared in case of sore muscles or injuries.

 - Regeneration: A break of at least two days between training sessions is recommended.
-If you strain your muscles too often, it can lead to overtraining, which can be harmful.
+If you use your muscles too often, it can lead to overtraining, which can be harmful.

-The training in your own four walls works very easily: You buy a correspondingly high-quality mobile device for muscle stimulation, apply the self-adhesive electrode pads to your skin, connect them to the TENS/EMS device and let the device and your muscles do the work.
+Training in your own four walls works very simply: you buy an appropriately high-quality mobile device for EMS muscle stimulation, apply the self-adhesive electrode pads to your skin, connect them to the TENS/EMS device and let the device and your muscles do the work.
 This way, with the help of EMS training, you can train your muscles very easily and individually, even at home.
-With mobile EMS-Training you are flexible in time and do not have to follow the tight schedule of an EMS studio.
-Moreover, you save time and effort on the way to and from the studio.
+With mobile EMS training, you are flexible in terms of time and do not have to follow the tightly timed schedule of an EMS studio.
+You also save the time and effort of travelling to and from the studio.
 You simply take the time to do your training at home once a week.
-However, just as with conventional training and sports, it is important to train regularly and on a long-term basis in order to strengthen your muscles and build and maintain muscle mass.
+However, just as with conventional training and sports, it is important to train regularly and for the long term to strengthen your muscles, build and maintain muscle mass.

-In comparison: Costs for EMS training at home and in the gym
+Comparison: Costs for EMS training at home and in a studio

-The prices for an EMS training in a studio are relatively high and comparable to those of a personal trainer, because during the training a trainer is usually available to you all the time for your individual support.
-This of course costs money.
-For an EMS training in a studio you have to calculate with about 20 Euro per unit, depending on the contract model.
-A training unit per week will cost you about 80 to 100 Euro per month.
+The prices for EMS training in the studio are relatively high and comparable to those for a personal trainer, because during the training a trainer is usually at your side the whole time for your individual support.
+Of course, this costs money.
+For EMS training in a studio, you have to calculate with about 20 euros per unit, depending on the contract model.
+With one training session per week, the costs will be around 80 to 100 euros per month.

 Costs for EMS training at home?
-EMS training at home is considerably cheaper than training in a studio.
-For the mobile EMS training at home you will have to pay the purchase price for an EMS device are incurred once.
+EMS training at home is significantly cheaper than training in a studio.
+For mobile EMS training at home, the purchase costs for an EMS device are incurred once.
 The equipment for a high-quality TENS-EMS combination device is about 170 to 200 Euros.
-Long-lasting, self-adhesive stimulation current electrode pads can be used 40 to 50 times, thus they have a life span of up to one year.
+Long-lasting, self-adhesive stimulation current electrode pads can be used 40 to 50 times, so they have a life span of up to one year.
 After that, the adhesive effect and thus also the current transmission can decrease.
 With regular use, the monthly costs for the electrode pads are about 1 to 5 euros per month, depending on the pads used.